-421 BIOLOGY I Required: 1 credit
+421 BIOLOGY I

 Biology I is a required course for all freshmen.
 Heredity, Cellular Functions, Natural Selection, and Diversity & Interdependence of Life are the four major content areas covered in this class.
 These topics meet the state requirements for the Biology End of the Year Course Exam.
-A fee is charged to cover the expenses of laboratory materials.

-411 PHYSICAL SCIENCE Required: 1 credit
+411 PHYSICAL SCIENCE

 Physical Science is a required course for all sophomores unless they meet specific requirements for Chemistry.
 This course is an introduction to both Chemistry and Physics.
-A fee is charged to cover lab expenses.